BasThomas/basthomas.github.io/speaking.md

 ---

-I like public speaking and giving workshops, sharing my thoughts and perspective on iOS, Swift and programming.
+I like public speaking and giving workshops, sharing my thoughts and perspective on iOS, Swift and more.

-Topics I am particularly interested in include accessibility, inclusive design, testability, open source, and the Swift.org project (and its evolution process).
+Topics I am particularly interested in include communication, accessibility, testability, open source, and the Swift.org project (and its evolution process).
 This is not an exhaustive list and may change over time.